Modular fixed points in equivariant homotopy theory: Geometric and Modular Fixed Points

 \begin{re} The previous remark shows that a modular fixed point functor

 in the equivariant setting can not be induced by geometric fixed points in the naive way.
 That is, it is not the functor

 induced by geometric fixed points on module categories.
-This goes in line with the arguments presented in \cite[Remark 3.11]{bg22b}: Writing $\tn{SH}(G)$ and $\tn{SH}$ for the homotopy categories $h\spec^G$ and $h\spec$ respectively, the total geometric fixed point functor on compact parts of the triangulated homotopy categories
+This goes in line with the arguments presented in \cite[Remark 4.11]{bg25a}: Writing $\tn{SH}(G)$ and $\tn{SH}$ for the triangulated homotopy categories $h\spec^G$ and $h\spec$ respectively, the total geometric fixed point functor on compact parts

 can be obtained as the Verdier localisation at ``everything induced from proper subgroups'', i.e. at the thick subcategory generated by the subcategories $\tn{ind}^G_H(\tn{SH}^c(H))$ for all $H \lneqq G$.
 This localisation is equivalent to the triangulated category of finite spectra $\tn{SH}^c$.
 If a total modular fixed point functor was induced by total geometric fixed points on module categories in the naive way, it would correspond to a localisation on module categories (see \cite[Proposition 3.18]{psw22}) with target $\cD_{\tn{perf}}(R)$.
 Translated to permutation modules, this localisation is the Verdier quotient of $\nD\Permgr^c$ by the thick subcategory generated by the $\tn{ind}^G_H(\nD\Perm(H;R)^c)$ for all $H \lneqq G$, and this quotient is richer than $\nD\Perm(1;R)^c \simeq \nD_{\tn{perf}}(R)$.
 But by how we will construct the total equivariant modular fixed point functor it will be clear that it factors through this quotient. \end{re}